logicblocks/salutem/docs/getting-started.md

 Resolving a check in a registry is the act of obtaining a result for that check.
 However, it doesn't necessarily mean that the check will be evaluated.
-Instead, depending on the type of the check, it may be possible to resolve to a cached result instead of triggering evaluation.
+Instead, depending on the type of the check, it may resolve to a cached result instead of triggering evaluation.

 First, let's define a registry: